-Bita Bell is an international multimedia movement artist-activist based in Vienna, Austria working in contemporary dance, music, and film.
-Born in Iran and educated in prestigious international art academies in Hong Kong and the United States, Bita Bell creates audio-visual performative experiences that challenge socio-political norms and open discussions on contemporary issues such as identity politics and immigration.
+Bita Bell is an international multimedia artist-activist currently based in New York working in contemporary dance, music, and film.
+Born in Iran and educated in prestigious international art academies in Hong Kong and the United States, Bita Bell creates audio-visual performative experiences that question contemporary issues.

 In 2016, she received her Bachelor of Arts in music composition from Earlham college while being a Shelby Davis Scholar.
 She has been commissioned by choreographers such as Katherine Moore and Ashlee Taylor and her music has played across the United States including at the Fringe Festival in Colorado.
 She is a member of Iranian Female Composers Associations IFCA since 2017.